-- (I1) Ratio of applicant's investment to the requested funds ("skin in the game"); - (I2) the number of jobs the project would generate ("job creation"); - (I3) Proportion of requested funds compared to a benchmark set by the EU Commission ("no waste").
+- 1 (I2) the number of jobs the project would generate ("job creation"); - (I3) Proportion of requested funds compared to a benchmark set by the EU Commission ("no waste").

-The first and third indicators emphasized the entrepreneur's commitment to their project, favoring those with greater dedication and involvement.
-In contrast, the second indicator aligned with L488/92's core objective: to boost employment.
+The first and third indicators emphasized the entrepreneur's commitment to their project, 4 favoring those with greater dedication and involvement.
+In contrast, the second indicator 5 aligned with L488/92's core objective: to boost employment.
 The necessary data to calculate these indicators was sourced directly from the funding applications.
 Subsequently, this information was conveyed to the Ministry of Economic Development by local branches of approved banks.
 These banks were also responsible for an initial evaluation of the project submissions.